 Yoga isn’t just about improving your flexibility.
 Yogic postures work on your internal organs, glands and nerves.
 Due to the release of physical and mental tension they set free vast resources of energy.
 “Pranayama or breathing exercises revitalise the body and help to control the mind, which in turn can make you feel calm and refreshed,” says the British Wheel of Yoga.
 “You may also experience some welcome side effects: reduced stress, increased strength and improved sleep.”

 Just five minutes of meditation can also help you feel in control of feelings of anxiety or stress, and achieve peaceful reflection.
 Try an app such as Insight Timer (free) Calm or Headspace; many offer quick morning, midday and evening meditations that last less than 15 minutes.
+Or simply do one sun salutation every other morning - this will take no more than 5 minutes.

 Yoga releases physical and mental tension and subsequently sets free vast resources of energy.